-A coffee shop serving also refreshing drinks make this a great spot to soak in the beautiful views.
+A coffee shop serving also refreshing drinks makes this a great spot to soak in the beautiful views.

-The piers of the Lomprayah and Songserm ferries are close to Khao Chao Mueng viewpoint and Khao Matsee viewpoint respectively.
+TIP: The piers of the Lomprayah and Songserm ferries to the islands are close to Khao Chao Mueng viewpoint and Khao Matsee viewpoint respectively.

 #3 Khao Dinsor (Pencil Hill)

 This viewpoint which is 25 km north of Chumphon town is one of the highest in Chumphon province.

 The hill is particularly known by bird enthusiasts as between September and mid-November raptors can be seen migrating.